Your User Account

 • Multi-Factor Authentication (MFA) set up status.
 MFA helps secure your account to prevent it being compromised or hacked.
 It is recommended that you configure this as part of your organisation's information security policy.

 • Phone number verification status - the system needs to confirm that the phone number being used is actually yours.
+This is set automatically when SMS for MFA is enabled.

 • Connected Sites - you may be set up to access additional sites, including production and training instances.